 Hernia Surgery in Gibraltar

-The repairs can be done using a surgical mesh, which addresses the defect without tension.
+Repair can be done using a surgical mesh, which addresses the defect without tension.
 Patients experience a lot less pain, quicker recovery time and a lower failure rate.
-Most operations are done in under an hour and patients are allowed to go home the same day.
+Most operations are done in under an hour, and patients are allowed to go home the same day.
 The operation can be done either by open surgery or using more modern keyhole (laparoscopic) techniques.

-There are several types of hernia, which are classified based on where, when and how they occur:
+There are several types of hernia, which are classified in relation to where, when and how they occur:

 - Inguinal hernias are the most common and are often called a groin rupture.
 These are more often associated with men than women and appear as a bulge in the groin or scrotum.

 - Incisional hernia